jordandeklerk/pyloo/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/1c08ec7d782c451784293c996537de14)](https://www.codacy.com/gh/jordandeklerk/pyloo/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jordandeklerk/pyloo&amp;utm_campaign=Badge_Grade)
 [![Python version](https://img.shields.io/badge/python-3.9%20%7C%203.10%20%7C%203.11%20%7C%203.12-blue)](https://www.python.org/)

-__pyloo__ is a framework-agnostic Python implementation of the [R package loo](https://github.com/stan-dev/loo), providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models.
+__pyloo__ is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models.
+This package has an R twin [loo](https://github.com/stan-dev/loo).
 <br><br><br>
 > ⚠️ **Note**: This project is in active development and not all features from the R package have been implemented yet.
 While the core functionality is available, some advanced features are still being worked on.
-We recommend checking the documentation for the current status of specific features.

 From existing posterior simulation draws, we compute approximate LOO-CV using Pareto smoothed importance sampling (PSIS), a procedure for regularizing importance weights.
 As a byproduct of our calculations, we also obtain approximate standard errors for estimated predictive errors, enabling robust model comparison and evaluation across multiple models.